-In all WW plans, you’re encouraged to do a weekly weigh-in.
+On all WW plans, you’re encouraged to do a weekly weigh-in.

-What’s more, a review of studies investigating weight loss in commercial diet programs found that, on average, people doing WW lost 2.6% more weight than those who were assigned to control groups at 12 months (
+A review of studies investigating weight loss in commercial diet programs found that, on average, people doing WW lost 2.6% more weight than those who were assigned to control groups at 12 months (

 Noom and WW both appear to be effective for weight loss, at least in the short term.